Armanjhp/ecommerce-website/README.md

-# Ecommerce Website
+# E-Commerce Website
-Ecommerce Website is a group project for the Web Programming course (SOEN 287)
+Ecommerce Website is a group project to create an online selling platform

+Course: SOEN 287 of Fall 2020

 # Languages